 Businesses of all sizes in every sector of the economy can benefit from the smart use of AI.
 AI solutions are already leading to improvements in healthcare, advances in education, more robust accessibility tools, stronger cybersecurity, and increased business productivity and competitiveness.
 AI also has the potential to generate substantial economic growth and enable governments to provide better and more responsive citizen services while addressing some of their most pressing societal challenges.
 A flexible policy framework that can adapt to the diverse range of AI use cases is necessary to enable the responsible deployment of AI products and services while allowing for future advances.

 Please visit BSA's website for artificial intelligence resources: www.bsa.org/AI

 Building Confidence and Trust in AI Systems

 AI can do great things, but we recognize that it must be developed and deployed responsibly.
-That means being responsible stewards of customer data; explaining how AI systems work; and using AI to reduce bias in decision making and increase inclusion.
+That means being responsible stewards of customer data; explaining how AI systems work; and designing and deploying AI systems in ways that account for the potential risk of unintended bias.
 BSA members recognize the importance of raising awareness of and building confidence in AI systems and will continue to be leaders in creating best practices surrounding the development and deployment of fair, explainable, and accountable AI technologies.